ryvoxr/notebook/school/college/carnegie-mellon.md

 or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
 (300)**

+I'm seven years old and it's ten at night, way past my bedtime.
+I'm sitting on the edge of my bed, screwdriver in hand, with the pieces of my partially disassembled alarm clock neatly layed on my comforter.
+This isn't the first time I've taken apart my alarm clock tonight.
+Seven year-old me would tear apart Nerf guns, lightsabers, Rubik's cubes, anything of the sort trying to figure out how it worked.

+In fourth grade, my parents signed me up for a lego robotics camp at my school.
+Now instead of taking apart my toys, I was able to build contraptions of my own and design them to accomplish specific tasks.
+For the remainder of elementary and middle school, I competed on my schools First Lego League team at the highest level (in middle school 20 and 30 hour weeks were common).
+I loved the ability

 1. Love to understand how things work
 2. Also love to make things
 3. The computer was a thinker.
 Very magical.